Discovery: Regé-Jean Page

 Until Regé-Jean Page discovered the British National Youth Theatre as a university student, acting was just one of his creative hobbies.
 At the time, the Page was studying sound engineering.
 “It was already a compromise,” he says during a brief trip to New York.
 “It was halfway between a science for my mum and an art for me.”
 The second youngest of four siblings, Page was also in a band with his little brother.
 “We were writing loud, angry, righteous guitar music and screaming at people with various colors in our hair,” he recalls.

-For Page, who was born in Zimbabwe and moved to London at the age of 14, the National Youth Theatre changed his trajectory.
+For Page, who was born in London, the National Youth Theatre changed his trajectory.
 “It was the first time I’d ever been in a room with a group of kids who took acting as seriously as I did and went as deep as I wanted to go,” the 26-year-old says.
 “I pretty much immediately ran away from university to be an actor.”
 After two years of auditioning, Page was accepted into the Drama Centre, the London-based university that has shaped the likes of Paul Bettany, Tom Hardy, Michael Fassbender, Anne-Marie Duff, and Gwendoline Christie.

 Tonight, Page makes his American television debut as Chicken George in the History Channel’s revival of Roots.
 George is the grandson Kunta Kinte (played by Malachi Kirby, another British newcomer), a man kidnapped from the Gambia and sold into slavery in the United States.
 George never meets Kinte, but his mother Kizzy (Anika Noni Rose) tells her young son all about her father and the spirit and traditions of their ancestors.
 Though Kizzy tries to shield her son from his real father, George knows he is also the son of the poor white farmer on whose land he lives, Tom Lea (Jonathan Rhys Meyers).